VonDoria/Test-With-Jest/README.md

 })
 ```

-A simple test example to validate if a item was removed.
+Simple test example to validate if a item was removed.
 ```typescript
 it('should be able to remove item to the list', async () => {
     const { queryByText, getAllByText, getByPlaceholderText, debug } = render(<List initialItems={['red', 'orange', 'yellow', 'green', 'blue', 'indigo', 'violet']}/>)